oniksen/SemicircularRecyclerView/README.md

 <br>
 ## Description

 To implement such a recycler view, you need to create your own implementation of layout manager.
-Using the **semicircular_recycler_view** library, all you have to do is initialize the *LayoutManager* property of your *RecyclerView* as follows:
+Using this library, all you have to do is initialize the *LayoutManager* property of your *RecyclerView* as follows:
 ```
 binding.recyclerView.apply {
     ...